Tired of London, Tired of Life - One thing a day to do in London

 12 October 2009

-The lamp is a Webb Patent Sewer Gas Lamp, and was invented in the 19th century as a way to burn off smells from underground sewers.
-As such, it's probably the only of London's remaining gas-powered lamps with operates all the time, day and night, as the cost of resources is no object.
+The lamp is a Webb Patent Sewer Gas Lamp, and was invented in the 19th century as a way to draw off smells from underground sewers.
+It's probably the only of London's remaining gas-powered lamps with operates all the time, day and night.

 Over the years, people have hilariously dubbed the lane "Farting Lane" as a result of the lamp's presence and when your author wandered by yesterday at about 3pm the lamp was, sure enough, lit as usual.